banner-hero

 Safety Considerations for the EBC Trek in January

 Challenges often lead to rewards.
 But neglecting safety for the rewards shouldn’t be the case.
-The Everest Base Camp Trek presents trekkers with significant challenges, requiring proper planning and precautions.
+The Everest Base Camp Trek presents trekkers with significant challenges that require proper planning and precautions.
 Here are some safety considerations;

 Stay Hydrated and Avoid Frostbite